Notes for My Successor

 Married to the job

-It was a job for the boys in another sense as well: before Dame Catherine Tizard (1990–6), the governors-general were male.
+It was a job for the boys in another sense as well: until Dame Catherine Tizard (1990–96), the Governors-General had been male.
 That meant that, like it or not, their wives found themselves married to a very public job.

 They did not have to worry about the housework.
 Lady Barbara Freyberg saw the cook each morning, arranged menus and allocated the guest rooms, but the military secretary supervised the rest of the domestic work.